GSDC Transformer: An Efficient and Effective Cue Fusion for Monocular Multi-Frame Depth Estimation: Experiment

 \subsubsection{Attention in Cue Fusion}

-To assess the efficiency and precision of various attention mechanisms used in cue fusion, we conducted three comparison groups.
-The first group employed sparse deformable attention alone {\cite{zhu2021deformable}} with a downsampling factor of ${2 \times }$.
-The second group utilized local window attention {\cite{liu2021swin}} for overall patches with a downsampling factor of ${4 \times}$.
-The third group employed full attention as described in {\cite{li2023learning}} with a downsampling factor of ${4 \times }$.In {Table \ref{table2}}, when considering overall scenes, deformable attention enhances precision as it refines cue granularity, while maintaining high cue fusion efficiency.
+To assess the efficiency and precision of various attention mechanisms used in cue fusion, we conducted four comparison groups.
+For a fair comparison, the FLOPs of our case only contain the deformable attention module and the dynamic scene compensation module.
+The second group (Deform) employed sparse deformable attention alone {\cite{zhu2021deformable}} with a downsampling factor of ${2 \times }$.
+The third group (Local) utilized local window attention {\cite{liu2021swin}} for overall patches with a downsampling factor of ${4 \times }$.
+The fourth group (full) employed full attention as described in {\cite{li2023learning}} with a downsampling factor of ${4 \times }$.
+The fifth group (Swin+Local) replaces the deformable attention module as a one-stage Swin transformer with a downsampling factor of ${2 \times }$, and employs the remaining two modules to compensate for dynamic scenes.
+In {Table \ref{table2}}, when considering overall scenes, deformable attention enhances precision as it refines cue granularity, while maintaining high cue fusion efficiency.
 Regarding dynamic scenes, deformable attention exhibits a significant decrease in precision compared to full attention due to its sparse relationship learning, as discussed in { Sec. \ref{sec3.2.1}}.
 In addition, the superior performance of local window attention compared to deformable attention demonstrates that local dense relationship learning enhances spatial exploration among different cues.
+The fifth group enhances the local relationship learning between cues at the fine granularity, while omitting global relationship exploration.
+This combination of attention mechanisms contributes to improved performance specifically in dynamic scenes, as opposed to overall scenes.
+It is worth noting that that deploying a one-stage Swin transformer on fine granularity results in a significant increase in FLOPs, reaching 7.21 ${G}$, thereby contradicting the high-efficiency objective.
 In contrast, we utilize a super dynamic scene mask to mediate between deformable and local window attentions, adapting them to different scenes and achieving a trade-off of precision between overall and dynamic scenes.
-Nevertheless, our cue fusion method incurs a computational cost of only 2.84 ${G}$ FLOPs, resulting in a 25.7\% cost reduction compared to full attention.
-This cost-efficiency is advantageous for deploying the model on offline devices in autonomous driving.
+Nonetheless, the computational cost incurred by attention in our cue fusion is a mere 2.84 ${G}$ FLOPs.
+Even with the incorporation of super dynamic scene mask prediction, the total cost for our cue fusion can remain at 3.24 ${G}$ FLOPs, resulting in a 15.2\% cost reduction compared to full attention.